Hpakant: Mining hazards

-One thousand miners apparently drowned in 2000 when flood waters of the Uru River rushed into the underground mines, but the news was hushed up by the authorities according to the locals.
-An explosion at Hpakant Gyi mine on New Year's Eve 2008 killed 2 miners and injured 7.
-It is owned by another one of the ethnic ceasefire groups, the Pa-O National Army (PNA) headed by Aung Kham Hti.
+One thousand miners apparently drowned in 2000 when flood waters of the Uru River rushed into the underground mines, but the news was hushed up by the authorities, according to the locals.
+An explosion at Hpakant Gyi mine on New Year's Eve 2008 killed two miners and injured seven.
+It is owned by another one of the ethnic ceasefire groups, the Pa-O National Army (PNA), headed by Aung Kham Hti.

 More than 30 (and up to 70) people are believed to have been killed in a massive landslide near Hpakant in early July 2009; official figures are not available.
 The flood waters swept away homes, blocked roads and cut communications.
 The disaster is being blamed on jade mining, which creates large deposits of debris that block heavy rain from reaching natural rivers and drainage, including the Uru river.

 About 100 jade mining companies operate in the Hpakant area.
 The Kachin Environmental Organization, based on the Sino-Burmese border, says that people living in the Hpakant area had appealed to the companies not to dump waste near the Uru River and to avoid environmental damage.
 The companies enjoy government backing, however, and local complaints are regularly ignored.

 Over 100 people were killed in a landslide in the 22 November 2015 Hpakant jade mine disaster.
 Most of those killed were people living near the waste heap, who made their living scavenging through waste soil looking for jade remnants.
-At least 15 jade-seekers in a closed mine were killed and 45 injured by a landslide in July 2018.
+At least 15 jade seekers in a closed mine were killed and 45 injured by a landslide in July 2018.
 Six people were killed in the April 2019 Hpakant jade mine collapse.
 More than 162 people were killed in a landslide in the 2 July 2020 Hpakant jade mine disaster.
-In 2021, a jade mine experienced a landslide, killing 20 and sweeping up to 100 people into a lake.
+In 2021, a landslide at a jade mine killed 20 and swept up to 100 people into a lake.
+On 13 August 2023 a landslide killed 32 people in the 2023 Hpakant jade mine disaster.
+Another 32 people were killed during a similar landslide in Hpakant in the early hours of 13 January 2025.